Title tag, the detail that changes everything in web writing

 The H2 and H3 title levels are used to organize the sub-sections of your article.
 From your H1 title, they will allow you to cut out your ideas and set up the structure of your text.
 They also ensure a good understanding of the text in general, especially if your article is quite long.

 The H2 tags represent the main parts following your H1 title.
-Then, the H3 tags will constitute the subparts which contain details or arguments about your H2 subtitle.
-The introduction of these two levels of subheadings will allow you to ventilate your article by making it pleasant to read and to look at.
+Then, the H3 tags will constitute the subparts that contain details or arguments about your H2 subtitle.
+The introduction of these two levels of subtitles will allow you to air your article by making it pleasant to read and to look at.

-- Secondary title tags must be placed under their parent title tag An H3 should not be placed before an H2, for example.
-It expresses the logical progression of a point towards a more precise development and will therefore naturally be placed below
+- Secondary title tags must be placed under their parent title tag An H3 should not be placed before an H2 for example.
+It expresses the logical development of a point towards a more precise development and will thus naturally be placed below

 - Your text can contain several H2 and several H3 to 6 underneath, in the form of Russian dolls or drawers as I show you in the detailed structure at the end of the article